European Union Intellectual Property Office: History of key regulations

+In 2017 this was replaced by Regulation (EU) 2017/1001, which consolidated and updated the previous regulations.

+On 23 March 2016, the agency changed its name to the European Union Intellectual Property Office upon the entry into force of Regulation 2015/2424.
+Several positions and the governing board were also renamed to mirror these changes; for example, the title of the head of the agency was changed from President to Executive Director.

+A new EU Regulation on geographical indication protection for craft and industrial products was published on 27 October 2023 and entered into force on 16 November 2023.
+Producers and manufacturers of these products will be able to file applications for GI protection with the EUIPO from 1 December 2025.

-Governance
+Governance and structure

 The governance structure of the EUIPO consists of a management board and a Budget Committee, each composed of one representative from each Member State, two representatives from the European Commission and one representative from the European Parliament.

 The Council of the European Union decides on the appointment of the Executive Director, the Deputy Executive Director, and the President and Chairpersons of the Boards of Appeal.